 ESM with "type": "module" trying to load CJS-only package |

-Quick fix: try these three first
+Quick fix: try these four first

-# 1. Re-run install
+# 1. Re-run install (with cache clear for stubborn cases)

 rm -rf node_modules package-lock.json